St. Cloud Police Investigating After Boy, 9, Was Shot Outside Apartment Complex

 MINNEAPOLIS (WCCO) — Authorities in St. Cloud are investigating after a 9-year-old boy was shot outside an apartment building.

-According to police, officers responded Saturday evening around 8:20 p.m. to 1634 16th Street SE.
+According to police, officers responded Saturday evening around 8:20 p.m. to 1634 16th Street SE, near George Freidrich Park.
 There, officers found the victim inside the entryway to the building.

-Emergency personnel immediately provided medical aid to the victim, who had a single gunshot wound that was not life-threatening.
-The boy was transported to the hospital for treatment.
+The boy’s father says he never questioned the safety of his neighborhood until now.
+Keith McGee says is struggling to understand why his son because the victim of the random shooting.

-Authorities say the victim had been standing near the main entry door to the apartment complex, bringing in items from a vehicle when he was struck by a single gunshot from an unknown location.
-The boy lived in the building.
+St. Cloud Police say the 9-year-old was shot in front of this apartment where the boy and his dad have lived for the last two years.

 The investigation remains ongoing.
 Anyone with information is asked to contact the St. Cloud Police Department at (320) 251-1200.